wgross/json-fs/README.md

-# json-fs
+# JsonFS

 Mounting of JSON files as PowerShell drives.

 ## Using the Powershell Module